micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 µOS++ mutexes have a built-in priority inheritance mechanism, which avoids unbound priority inversions.

-However, mutexes are slightly slower (in execution time) than semaphores since the priority of the owner may need to be changed, which requires CPU processing.
+However, mutexes are slightly slower (in execution time) than semaphores since the priority of the owner may need to be changed, which requires more CPU processing.

 ### Should a semaphore or a mutex be used?